thesquaregroot/aurora-hso/README.md

 and, if level is above zero, proportionally boosts the following frequencies as well.
 When the knob is past 75%, "self-oscillation" will occur, outputting waves similar to the original HSO, controlled by stride and level as expected.
+However, unlike the original HSO which theoretically generates all such harmonics, this firmware only generates a fixed number of partials (currently 8, including the fundamental).

 With stride at 0 and level at 1, all frequencies above the frequency are passed, creating a kind of brick-wall high-pass filter.